ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 * ***Accuracy***: This metric reflects the overall effectiveness of the model by measuring the proportion of correct predictions out of all predictions made.
 High accuracy indicates that the model consistently makes correct classifications, providing a reliable overview of its general performance across the dataset.
 * ***Precision***: Precision assesses the model’s ability to correctly identify positive instances among the instances it has classified as positive.
 It is especially crucial in scenarios where false positives (incorrectly labeling an instance as positive) have significant consequences.
 A high precision score demonstrates that the model is effective at minimizing false positives.
 * ***Recall***: Also known as sensitivity or true positive rate, recall measures the model’s capacity to identify all relevant instances within the dataset.
 It evaluates the proportion of actual positives that the model successfully detects.
 High recall is essential when it is critical to capture all positive cases, as it reduces the risk of missing any relevant instance.
+* ***F1 Score***:The F1 score is the harmonic mean of precision and recall, providing a balanced evaluation of the model's performance when both false positives and false negatives are equally important.
+It is particularly useful in scenarios with imbalanced datasets, where one class significantly outweighs others.
+A high F1 score indicates that the model achieves a good balance between precision and recall, making it effective in handling complex classification tasks where both metrics are critical.

 By systematically evaluating the model using these metrics, we can gain a comprehensive understanding of its strengths and areas for improvement, ensuring that it meets the necessary performance standards for accurate, dependable predictions.